idptools/goose/docs/getting_started.rst

 --------------------
 The main functionalities of GOOSE are:

-- Generate synthetic IDRs where you can specify length and
+- Generate synthetic IDRs where you can specify length and:

   #.
 Simultaneously specify average hydrophobicity, fraction of charged residues (FCR), net charge per residue (NCPR), and kappa (quantifies opposite charge distribution)
   #.
 Fractions of amino acids (multiple fractions simultaneously)
   #.
 Classes of amino acids (multiple classes simultaneously)
   #.
 End-to-end distance (Re) or radius of gyration (Rg)

 - Generate sequences by sequence optimization.
 This is a new approach for sequence  or variant generation in GOOSE.
 In addition, you can define your own functions to design sequences!
 - Generate IDR variants.
 There are over a dozen different kinds of sequence variants in GOOSE, and they are intended to change your IDR of interest in ways that let you test various hypotheses.